 When you walk into the very well preserved church ruins, you can clearly feel the presence of history.

-Almost as if the Norse settlers had only just left the building.
-Of course, the wooden roof and the interior are no longer present, but otherwise the church appears very much as it did when it was abandoned in the 15th century with stone walls towering up to a height of some 5-6 metres.
+It’s almost as if the Norse settlers had only just left the building.
+Of course, the wooden roof and the interior are no longer present, but otherwise the church appears very much as it did when it was abandoned in the 15th century, with stone walls towering up to a height of 5-6 metres.

 Today nothing is left of the churchyard that surrounded the church, although the stone wall that enclosed the churchyard can still be made out in the terrain.